The 21st century would be the “century of complexity” (Hawking, 2000)

 As I have already previously mentioned, blockchain can affect AI in multiple ways:

-- Help AI explaining itself (and making us believe it): the AI black-box suffers from an explainability problem.
-Having a clear audit trail can not only improve the trustworthiness of the data as well as of the models but also provide a clear route to trace back the machine decision process (i.e., where data are coming from, who wrote the original algorithm, what data was used for training, etc.) and can establish the foundations for “algorithms standards” (e.g., which main algorithms, packages, and framework have been developed using a specific training set).
-This is also essential in machine-to-machine interactions and transactions (Outlier Ventures, 2017), and provides a secure way to share data and coordinate decisions, as well as a robust mechanism to reach a quorum (extremely relevant for swarm robotics and multiple agents scenarios).
-Rob May expressed a similar concept in one of his last newsletters;
+- Help AI explaining itself (and making us believe it): The AI black-box suffers from an explainability problem.
+Having a clear audit trail can improve the trustworthiness of the data as well as of the models and also provide a clear route to trace back the machine decision process, i.e., where data are coming from, who wrote the original algorithm, what data was used for training, etc. It can establish the foundations for “algorithms standards,” as for example which main algorithms, packages, and framework have been developed using a specific training set.
+This is also essential in machine-to-machine interactions and transactions (Outlier Ventures, 2017), and provides a secure way to share data and coordinate decisions, as well as a robust mechanism to reach a quorum.
+This is extremely relevant for swarm robotics and multiple agents scenarios, as mentioned by Rob May, who is a tech investor and Talla’s CEO.

-- Increase AI effectiveness: a secure data sharing means more data (and more training data), and then better models, better actions, better results…and better new data.
-A network effect is all that matter at the end of the day (AIBlockchain is an example of a multi-application intelligence that uses different sets of data);
+- Increase AI effectiveness: A secure data sharing means more data (and more training data), and then better models, better actions, better results…and better new data.
+A network effect is all that matters at the end of the day.
+An example of a multi-application intelligence that uses different sets of data is provided by AIBlockchain.

-- Lower the market barriers to entry: let’s go step by step.
+- Lower the market barriers to entry: Let’s go step by step.
 Blockchain technologies can secure your data.
 So why shouldn’t you store all your data privately and maybe sell it?
 Well, you probably will.
 So first of all, blockchain will foster the creation of cleaner and more organized personal data.
-Second, it will allow the emergence of new marketplaces: a data marketplace (low-hanging fruit, currently pursued by companies such as Ocean Protocol, OpenMined, Neuromation, BurstIQ, AtMatrix, Effect.ai, Datum, Streamr, Deuro, Datawallet, etc.); a models marketplace (e.g., Dbrain, etc.); and finally even an AI marketplace (examples are SingularityNET, Fetch.ai, doc.ai, Computable Labs, Agorai, and similar).
+Second, it will allow the emergence of new marketplaces such as a data marketplace, which is the low-hanging fruit and it has currently been pursued by companies such as Ocean Protocol, OpenMined, Neuromation, BurstIQ, AtMatrix, Effect.ai, Datum, Streamr, Deuro, Datawallet, etc., a models marketplace (e.g., Dbrain, etc.), and finally even an AI marketplace, that companies like SingularityNET, Fetch.ai, doc.ai, Computable Labs, Agorai, and similars are trying to build).
 Hence, easy data-sharing and new marketplaces, jointly with blockchain data verification, will provide a more fluid integration that lowers the barrier to entry for smaller players and shrinks the competitive advantage of tech giants.
-In the effort of lowering the barriers to entry, we are then actually solving two problems, i.e., providing a wider data access and a more efficient data monetization mechanism.
-It is also possible that a blockchain-enabled AI will eventually create new organizational structures for intelligent agents to cooperate or compete;
+In the effort of lowering the barriers to entry, we are then actually solving two problems, such as providing a wider data access and a more efficient data monetization mechanism.
+It is also possible that a blockchain-enabled AI will eventually create new organizational structures for intelligent agents to cooperate or compete.

-- Reduce catastrophic risks scenario: an AI coded in a DAO with specific smart contracts will be able to only perform those actions, and nothing more (it will have a limited action space).
+- Reduce catastrophic risks scenario: An AI coded in a DAO with specific smart contracts will be able to only perform those actions, and nothing more because it will have a limited action space.